zwets/kcst/README.md

 * Install requirements

   To build `kcst` you need a C++ compiler and GNU `make`.
 Run `c++ --version` and `make --version` to check that you have these.
-The gzipped file support requires _Boost IOStreams_ (install the `libboost-iostreams-dev` package).
+Support for gzipped files requires Boost Iostreams (install the `libboost-iostreams-dev` package).

   Running `kcst` requires GNU `awk`, which probably is already on your system (try `gawk --version`), or else can be installed via the package manager.